Nottingham Urban Area: Geography

 Greater Nottingham is largely within the three districts of Rushcliffe, Broxtowe and Gedling surrounding the city, though the area spills into the Nottinghamshire district of Ashfield, and also to the Amber Valley and Erewash districts of Derbyshire.
-The Nottingham Urban Area is, by the ONS' figures, the 8th largest in England (9th in the UK), with a population size between that of the Tyneside and Sheffield built-up areas, and a total area of 68.1 sqmi.
+The Nottingham Urban Area is, by the ONS' 2011 figures, the 8th largest in England (9th in the UK), with a population size between that of the Tyneside and Sheffield built-up areas; in 2021 it had a total area of 64.6 sqmi.

-The Nottingham Urban Area is bounded to the west by a narrow gap between Draycott (to the west of the Breaston urban area sub-division) and Borrowash (to the east of the Derby Urban Area).
-The Heanor/Ripley and West Hallam north-western extensions have a somewhat tenuous linkage through to the core of Nottingham City largely due to ribbon development, and are in close proximity to other nearby urban areas which together, almost link to Derby from the north.

-Sub-divisions do not always match administrative geographic boundaries; the subdivision of Clifton for example is within the Nottingham Unitary Authority city area but is subdivided by the River Trent.
+Sub-divisions do not always match administrative geographic boundaries; the areas can be smaller than an administrative area; the subdivision of Clifton (22,395 residents) for example in 2021, although within the Nottingham Unitary Authority city area but was left out of the overall conurbation.
 The Nottingham subdivision oversteps the city's borders at several locations.
-Together, these two subdivisions exceed the official city population (305,680 in 2011) as a result, even though West Bridgford includes the counts of city suburbs Silverdale and Wilford.

 In the 1991 census, Ilkeston was considered outside of the Nottingham Urban Area, and its addition gave the BUA an 8% increase in 2001.
 This was due to improvements in mapping methodology by the ONS, and is chiefly responsible for the increase in sub-divisions over censuses rather than any large scale 'bricks and mortar' building, as much of the area between the cities is protected green belt and wedges, restricting actual development.